vmware-tanzu-labs/tanzu-validated-solutions/src/solution-workbooks/TAS-OpenTelemetry-SpringBoot-TO.md

 ## Observing the Metrics in VMware Aria for Operations (Tanzu Observability)

-For Spring micrometer traces for the application, the data is populated in the Spring Boot Dashboard under Tanzu Observability portal
+For Spring micrometer traces for the application, the data is populated in the Spring Boot dashboard under the Tanzu Observability portal.

 ![Spring-boot-dashboard](img/TAS-OpenTelemetry-SpringBoot-TO/to-1.jpg)